VarunTanna/seo-refactor/README.md

 I used On-Site Opitmization to help clean up this webpage and make it just as effective but with less syntax.
 I did so by doing the following:

-- changed html syntax's such as divs to the following:
+- Changed html syntax's such as divs to the following:
     1. Divs to Nav.
     2. Divs to Main.
     3. Divs to Articles.